ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-09-01-clip-vqgan.md

 {: style="text-align: center; margin: 1.5em"}

-and (2) a discrete approach that learns long-range dependencies across visual parts.
+and (2) a discrete approach that learns long-range dependencies across them.
 We've also alluded that the latter is done by a Transformer network.
 Finally, we mentioned that VQGAN was able to take advantage of the two approaches.

 The logical next step is to combine them together.
 One way is to directly feed the feature map into a Transformer.
-We can flatten the pixels of each visual part into a sequence and use that as input:
+We can flatten the pixels of an image into a sequence and use that as input:

 ![](/assets/png/vqgan/flatten_pixels.png){:width="720px"}